By Kat Von Rohr, Writer for LeadPages

 3. Birth Coach Method: “Five Best Coaching Tools to Lead Birthing Moms”

 4. Shortening the Learning Curve: “Your Starting Point to Get a Head Start”

-This is a fantastic use of the the YouTube Landing Page that we co-created with James Wedmore from inside LeadPages.
+This is a fantastic use of the YouTube Landing Page that we co-created with James Wedmore from inside LeadPages.
 The no-nonsense copy definitely entices you to follow this entrepreneur, Fasih Qureshi on YouTube.
-Take a closer look at this page right here.

 Love this page!
 Red Apple Lipstick managed to capture the excitement of the holiday season with a single image.